jkim323/Extension/README.md

 # Overview

-Remove recommended videos while watching Youtube Videos.
+Removes recommended videos while watching Youtube Videos.
-Allows users to also take notes while wathcing a youtube video providing a more focused and productive environment and providing tools for note-taking and customization without leaving the video page.
+Allows users to also take notes while watching a youtube video.
+This tool provides a more focused and a productive environment while alllowing note-taking without leaving the video page.

 # Functionality